 Sonic RPG has officially been in development since 2018, and in that short period of time so much has changed.
 After releasing the first demo in 2019, I met Jacob, who would go on to develop the entire game's general plot and story progression.
 We started a discord, we built a community around the game, and that community has ended up contributing concept art, gameplay ideas, story ideas, sound rips from the show, sprite work, tile art, and more!
 I'm very proud of where the game is today and it would not have been possible without the hard work and support of our discord community and my story writing partner.

 2020 was a big year for Sonic RPG.
 During that year's SAGE we released a full episode of the game boasting some fun new mechanics, a SatAM-flavored story, and some cool new OCs to boot!
-Though it had its issues (That damn run puzzle in the sewer area!), the 2020 demo of Sonic RPG was very well received.
+Though it had its issues (That damn run puzzle in the sewer area!), episode 1 of Sonic RPG was very well received.

 Sonic SatAM may have gone off air over 20 years ago, but its impact lives on.
 There's a lot to be excited about, and we are just getting started!